cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 Finalize - This method is called internally unlike Dispose method which is called explicitly.
 It is called by garbage collector and can’t be called from the code.

 # What is the difference between “finalize” and “finally” methods in C#?
-inalize – This method is used for garbage collection.
+Finalize – This method is used for garbage collection.
 So before destroying an object this method is called as part of clean up activity.

 Finally – This method is used for executing the code irrespective of exception occurred or not.